jef/streetmerchant/README.md

 > :point_right: Please visit the [wiki](https://github.com/jef/nvidia-snatcher/wiki) if you need more help with installation.

+### Developer notes

+The command `npm run dev` can be used instead of `npm run start` to automatically restart the project when filesystem changes are detected in the `src/` folder or `.env` file.

 ### Customization

 To customize `nvidia-snatcher`, make a copy of `.env-example` as `.env` and make any changes to your liking. _All environment variables are **optional**._